cwaldbieser/config-deployer/README.rst

 All the secrets for the configuration are placed in a single file in the root of the project called `secrets.yml`.
 This file should be encrypted with `git secret`.
-This means that all the secrets will be encrypted, and version history will tell you if *something* in the secrests file changed, but you will not be able to know exactly what changed unless you keep notes in the commit message.
+This means that all the secrets will be encrypted, and version history will tell you if *something* in the secrets file changed, but you will not be able to know exactly what changed unless you keep notes in the commit message.